 “The most difficult was how to overcome the antimony of outputting air from a few micrometre gap in order to float the stage, and of keeping the vacuum at the same time.
 We thought about the number of evacuation pumps, air output power, and the capacity of the chamber.
 To be concrete, the number of the turbo molecular pump for evacuation was increased to five from one or two, in order to evacuate the air all at once to keep the vacuum. “

 Another problem was the position instability by vibration when the stage moved.
-Through trial and error, we completed the development on schedule and could ship it to IMS Corporation.
+Through trial and error, we completed the development on schedule and could ship it to IMS.

-“Currently, the IMS Corporation is marketing this multi-beam mask writer.
+“Currently, IMS is marketing this multi-beam mask writer.
 The sales records show good results.
 In particular, the big semiconductor factories have purchased this mask writer.
-Around 2012, the IMS factory was small, but it has become decent with a fair investment.
+Around 2012, IMS was small, but it has become decent with a fair investment.
 IMS became a dedicated subsidiary of Intel Corporation in 2016.” says Sato.

 JEOL’ｓ technology admitted by the world